 - Better resistance to freeze-melting attack reduction.

-- Permeability reduction of concrete.
+- It reduces the permeability of concrete.

 - Corrosion reduction of reinforced concrete.

-- Helps reduce maintenance and repair.
+- Also, helps to reduce maintenance and repair.

 Disadvantages of self healing concrete: